 We are / were involved in several research projects aiming to develop automatic, UAV-based gas sampling technology ("Iso-Drone") allowing to measure isotope rates of greenhouse gases and water vapour to replace costly research infrastructure such as Eddy towers etc.

-We are involved in a research projects aiming to develop an automatic chamber system for automatic CO2 efflux measurements in situ.
+We are involved in a R&D project aiming to develop an automatic chamber system for automatic CO2 efflux measurements in situ.